 However, the good thing about this town is that it’s a bicycle-friendly town so you can actually get anywhere by bike.
 I rented a bike during my stay there and it was fun, unless it was raining! 🙁

 And also, you can find a lot of high-quality tailor in Hoi An as far as I know.
 And their rate is so affordable that I know some of my friends actually tailored their wedding dress in Hoi An.

 6. Teaching English in Vietnam.

-When I was in Vietnam, I met so many people who teach English as second language in Vietnam.
+When I was in Vietnam, I met so many people who teach English as a second language in Vietnam.
 To name a few, there was this guy called Sean that I accidentally met in this art gallery somewhere in Sa Pa.
-Also there was Stephanie who’s recently moved to Edinburgh to study her master’s degree.
+Also, there was Stephanie who’s recently moved to Edinburgh to study her master’s degree.

 I met Stephanie and her friend, Melinda during the trekking tour in Sa Pa.
 She taught English in Hanoi for around a year, while Melinda was studying in Incheon.

 After I spoke to Stephanie, I just found out that the demand for English teacher there is quite high!